-Figure 7 illustrates the results where Europe taxes conventional fuel but does not tax hydrogen and simultaneously imposes a carbon emission constraining policy (550 with No Hydrogen Tax).
-This is the most favorable scenario for hydrogen transportation among the ones we explore here.
-In this scenario it is possible for hydrogen transport to penetrate the market in the 21st century even at costs of four to five times the cost of internal combustion vehicles.
+Figure 10 illustrates the results where Europe taxes conventional fuel but not hydrogen and simultaneously imposes a carbon emission constraining policy (550 ppmv with No Hydrogen Tax).
+This is the most favourable scenario for hydrogen transportation among the ones we explore here.
+In this scenario, it is possible for hydrogen transport to penetrate the market in the twenty-first century even at costs of four to five times the cost of conventional internal combustion engine vehicles.